Introduction to the Careers Department

 A high quality careers provision is essential in today’s complex and changing employment market.
 Careers education and guidance play a vital role in Strathearn School to ensure that the girls make the smooth transition from school to higher education and employment.

-Mrs Hearst, who is the full time Careers adviser, is able to provide impartial advice and up to date information to help pupils make informed decisions about the career that best suits them.
+Miss Griffith is able to provide impartial advice and up to date information to help pupils make informed decisions about the career that best suits them.
 The careers suite is open everyday from 8.30am to 3.30pm and all pupils are welcomed and encouraged to make use of it.

 Careers Department’s Mission Statement, Aims and Objectives